-The following charts, 7-9, depict rates of victimization experienced by foster children for the months of April, May and June, broken down by agency.
+The following charts, 6-8, depict rates of victimization experienced by foster children for the months of April, May and June, broken down by agency.
 The goal is 9.07 or lower.
 It should be noted that this metric measures a rolling calendar year so a report counted in one month should be reflected in subsequent months until the twelve month time period has been reached for that report.
-It should be noted that GC (6ZT) Great Circle discontinued at the end of April 2023 and is now a part of KVC (6ZV) KVC Missouri.
-Their data would be reflected in 6ZV in May and June 2023.

-Source: DSS\Research Report RS5HBAM0, 09May2023
+Source: DSS\Research Report RS5HBAM0, 08AUG2023

-Source: DSS\Research RS5HBAM0, 08Jun2023
+Source: DSS\Research RS5HBAM0, 11SEP2023